 Society for the Advancement of Psychotherapy Diversity Research Grant for Early Career Psychologists

-The Diversity Research Grant for early career psychologists was established to foster the promotion of diversity within Division 29 and within the profession of psychotherapy.
+The Diversity Research Grant for early career psychologists was established to foster the promotion of diversity within the Society for the Advancement of Psychotherapy and within the profession of psychotherapy.

 The Diversity Research Grant is expected to be used to support the completion of an ECP’s psychotherapy research or psychotherapy project.
 The grant may be used to fund:

 - supplies used to conduct the research or project;

 - training needed for completion of the research or project; and/or